aznguymp4/eatz/README.md

 1. On EATZ, Upload PlayShare screenshot files or paste image/tweet URLs that contain PlayShare screenshots.
 2. Click **Generate** to scan the screenshots and generate the console command(s).
 3. Once generated, click the code block on the right to select the entire command and **copy it**.
-4. Head over to the [ZiV DDR Score Tracker](https://zenius-i-vanisher.com/v5.2/ddrscoretracker.php?function=enterscore) website
+4. Head over to the [ZiV DDR Score Tracker](https://zenius-i-vanisher.com/v5.2/ddrscoretracker.php?function=enterscore) website and <ins>make sure you're logged in</ins>.
 5. Open DevTools; There are many methods to do so:
 	1. Use `F12`.
 	2. Right click anywhere and click `Inspect Element`.